 If you’re looking for one of the best laptops under $300, you’re going to have to make some sacrifices, but that doesn’t mean you have to be stuck with a bad notebook.
 There are laptops under $300 that offer 1080p displays, long battery life and even 2-in-1 functionality that have landed on our best laptops page.

 If you’re against getting even the best Chromebooks, you might want to reconsider, especially because those devices will most likely run a lot smoother with a weaker processor compared to a Windows 10 machine.
-Check out our best cheap laptop deals for June 2020 to catch the best deal on an affordable laptop.
+Check out our best cheap laptop deals in September 2020 to catch the best deal on an affordable laptop.
 Looking for a tablet on sale?
 See the best tablet deals and sales.